ast0815/remu/docs/examples/03/README.rst

 .. image:: p-values.png

-The "fixed" models have no free parameters here, making them degenerate :class:`.CompositeHypothesis`, equivalent to simple hypotheses.
+The "fixed" models have no free parameters here, making them degenerate.
 This means using the :meth:`.max_likelihood_p_value` is equivalent to testing the corresponding simple hypotheses using the :meth:`.likelihood_p_value`.
 No actual maximisation is taking place.
 Note that the p-values for model A are generally smaller than those for model B. This is consistent with previous